rhyslwells/Data-Archive/content/uncleaned/outliers.md

 1. **Removal**: Outlier-containing entries are deleted from the distribution.
 However, if there are outliers across numerous variables, this strategy may result in a big chunk of the datasheet being missed.
 2. **Replacing values**: Alternatively, the outliers could be handled as missing values and replaced with suitable imputation.

+outliers
+How to find outliers in a dataset?;; Use scatter plot, boxplot, IQR